felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p2/README.md

 Note the difference in the definition of registers and memory: registers have names but not addresses (registers are _not_ memory locations).
-Memory does not have names, only addresses.
+Memory does not have names, it only has addresses.

-This is a core principle, so excuse the repetition: to access a `Value` inside a register, we use the _register's name_.
-To access a `Value` in memory, we use its _memory address_, which may be placed into a register.
+This is a core principle, so excuse the repetition: to access a `Value` inside a register, we use the _register's name_; to access a `Value` in memory, we use its _memory address_, which may be placed into a register.